chrisLoPresti/Button-Coding-Challenge/README.md

 This code is written in response to Button's internship coding challenge

+The code in this assignment was written in the C programming language

 ## Getting Started

 To get started, simply clone the repo and you will get a folder in your directory for the challenge.